 Other examples of replacement values

 Using the same example from above, I had some fun with some alternate 2nd elements of the IFERROR formula to show several different options.
-Other than the last portion of the formula, the rest is identical and the VLOOKUP is just your normal syntax.
+Other than the last portion of the formula, the rest is identical and the VLOOKUP is just the normal syntax.